1996 Mount Everest disaster: Sherpas

 The Sherpas listed above were the climbing Sherpas hired by Scott Fischer's Mountain Madness expedition.
 Ngawang Topche was hospitalized in April; he had developed high-altitude pulmonary edema (HAPE) while ferrying supplies above Base Camp.
 He was not on the mountain during the summit attempt of 10 May.
 Topche died from his illness in June 1996.

-Pete Schoening had decided, while still at Base Camp (5380 m), not to make the final push to the summit.
+Pete Schoening decided at Base Camp (5380 m) not to make the final push to the summit.
 The team began the assault on the summit on 6 May, bypassing Camp I (5944 m) and stopping at Camp II (6500 m) for two nights.
 However, Kruse suffered from altitude sickness and possible high-altitude cerebral edema (HACE), and stopped at Camp I. Fischer descended from Camp II and escorted Kruse back to Base Camp for treatment.

-On 9 June 1996, three days after Sherpa Ngawang Topche died in hospital from high-altitude pulmonary edema, a private memorial service was held for Scott Fischer attended by the climbers and sherpas from Mountain Madness at Kiana Lodge, near Seattle, Washington.
+On 9 June 1996, three days after Sherpa Ngawang Topche died in hospital from high-altitude pulmonary edema, a private memorial service was held for Scott Fischer attended by the climbers and Sherpas from Mountain Madness at Kiana Lodge, near Seattle, Washington.
 The Sherpa chanted a Buddhist prayer, Beidleman gifted his late friend's engraved expedition knife to Fischer's two children, and Jeannie Price, Fischer's wife, released a cloud of butterflies.

 Taiwanese expedition

-"Makalu" Gau Ming-Ho led a five-member team to Everest on 10 May 1996.
+"Makalu" Gau Ming-ho led a five-member team to Everest on 10 May 1996.

 The previous day (9 May), Taiwanese team member Chen Yu-Nan had died following a fall on the Lhotse Face.